 Yes.
 Uganda is one of the 11 countries in the world where the Equator, an imaginary line that divides the earth into two halves (the Northern and the southern hemispheres) passes.
 Uganda is located at 0°0′N 29°43′E.

-The Uganda equator line crosses into Uganda at a point (Kayabwe town) situated 75km south of Kampala along the Kampala – Masaka road in Central Uganda.
+The Uganda Equator Line crosses into Uganda at a point (Kayabwe town) situated 75km south of Kampala along the Kampala – Masaka road in Central Uganda.

 Having a foot on each side of the Earth is perhaps one of the best selfie opportunities you will ever get while on your safari in Uganda.
-It is indeed a great experience to be at different sides of the earth at the same time.
+It is indeed a great experience to be on different sides of the earth at the same time.

 If you stand with legs on different sides will feel lighter but it does not mean you have lost weight.
 This is because at the equator the gravitational force of the Earth is significantly less than at the poles.

 - Situated along Lake Victoria, Uganda is also crossed by several rivers and many other lakes.
 Uganda is also straddling the equator and this creates a very unique warm tropical climate which adds just another great reason among many for you to visit.

 - It is a place where you can enjoy summer like weather mixed with rain year round.
 Due to its warm tropical climate, Uganda barely ever gets cold except for the south western part of Uganda and the highland areas of Kapchorwa in Eastern Uganda.
 Read More